sensu/sensu-docs/content/sensu-go/5.6/reference/filters.md

 ### Handling production events

-The following filter,`production_filter`, only handles events with a custom entity label `"environment": "production"`.
+The following filter allows only events with a custom entity label `"environment": "production"` to be handled.

 {{< highlight json >}}
 {